chrisjj12/Multi-Speaker-Identification/README.md

 ### First Time User Instructions

-A first time user will press the record button and read a displayed statement outloud.
+A first time user will enter the "First Time User" button.
+Once they get to that new page, the user will press the record button and read a displayed statement outloud.
 Once that is finished they will enter their name in the textbox below and press submit.
 This will create the K-coefficients and will add them to .json file.